uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/nuclear/sections/regulatory-system/en_us.md

 ---
-title: "A world class regulatory system"
+title: "A world class nuclear regulatory system"
 ---

 Our nuclear programme benefits from a world-class independent regulatory system.
 The[ Office for Nuclear Regulation](http://www.onr.org.uk/) and the [Environment Agency](https://www.gov.uk/government/organisations/environment-agency) work together to make sure that new nuclear power stations built here meet high standards of safety, security, environmental protection and waste management.
 This process is called the [Generic Design Assessment](http://www.onr.org.uk/new-reactors/) (GDA).